 Students are expected to be neatly dressed and clean at all times.
 Clothing, which detracts from the learning environment, will not be permitted.
 This includes clothing advertising alcoholic beverages or emblazoned with objectionable writing or graphics.
 Shorts and skirts need to be of an appropriate length - determined by the Midwest Academy Staff.
+Costumes and cosplay apparel should only be worn on special occasions announced by the school.
 Tank tops and midriff-baring tops are not permitted.
 Sleeveless shirts (not tank tops) are permitted.
 Items, such as hats, with headphones or other incorporated technology will not be allowed unless approved by Midwest Academy staff.
 Students not dressed appropriately may be asked to change.
 Any and all interpretations of this policy are left to the discretion of the Midwest Academy administration.